top of page

 • Optional Step: Some restaurants infuse the marinade with a very tasty Aji Amarillo pepper sauce, and call the marinade "tiger milk".
 That can be achieved by adding 2 tbsp Aji Amarillo paste and 1-2 tbsp Rocoto Chilli paste.
 This ceviche tastes great anyway so these pastes are only optionally suggested.

-• Toss the fish into the marinade bowl, top it with the onion stripes, diced chilli and finely chopped coriander leaves and leave it in the fridge to soak for at least 45 minutes.
+• Toss the fish into the marinade bowl, top it with the onion stripes, diced chilli and finely chopped coriander leaves and leave it in the fridge to soak for around 45 minutes.

 • While the fish is "cooked", you can boil a sweet potato and cut it into cubes or use an avocado instead if you are in a rush to serve.
 You can be creative here using other fruits like mango or cherry tomatoes too.
 Optionally, when the sweet potato is boiled and sliced, some chefs caramelise it in a pan using orange or passion fruit juice with a couple of tbsp sugar which makes it incredibly tasty.